 It’s better to use encrypted flash storage if you still want to send docs by courier.

-Your emails may not be encrypted, and thus any private information you’re about to send, can be intercepted by a third party.
+Your emails may not be encrypted, and thus any documents requested or private information you’re about to send can be intercepted by a third party.
 This can lead to serious security risks in terms of intellectual property theft or leaked company data.

 Just to be safe, you should always password-protect your documents before you’re uploading them as an attachment.

 Use a Secure Portal or Document Collection tool.

 Another way to transmit documents is to use a secure portal or upload the page to upload them.

 File upload page software is a part automation tool, part file upload software, and part form builder.
 It provides you with an easy way to request and organize files.
 Clients are not required to log in, and the user experience should be more like filling in an online form rather than learning how to use complex new software.

 An effective PBC Request list form should be simple for your client to use and guides them through what they need to upload.

 This example has been created using File Request Pro: